jurgob/jurgo-boemo-blog/content/blog/loose-types-make-ts-verbose/index.md

 ```
 [TS playground](https://www.typescriptlang.org/play/?#code/C4TwDgpgBAqgzhATlAvFA3gKClAlgEwC4o5hFcA7AcwG5soKBDAWwmNPOrp30eEYD8xAK4UA1hQD2Adwp0AvnUwBjSRVJRhCRIXhJUGejgKEARAEZTAGiMMWbU1qSWbOHn0aF0iSQBs2UI7apvKYoZi4AGYAFE6IAgB0vPxQAGSpUKCQkpGa2onJjKgoKKaSAEYAVhDKwKZpGYE+-vWUeUhJHlAAlFAA9H1QIJLCDBAQ+JmSUIz4k8AAFrhweLmSyIvQqsxgvrj60ri+vgySwFD+58Oj+NO4wAm2qup+EAm+klSx+Z38ic0QbpAA)

-Now, TypeScript *forces* you to check before use, that's why the check is changed. now it is safe, but it is super verbose.
-For this reason, I saw many develper prefering to use any and hoping to not be on call if this became an error in production.
+Now, TypeScript *forces* you to check before use, that's why the check is changed.
+Now it is safe, but it is super verbose.
+For this reason, I saw many developers preferring to use any and hoping to not be on call if this becomes an error in production.

-✅ The check is still at runbime, but **you can't forget it anymore**.
+✅ The check is still at runtime, but **you can't forget it anymore**.
 The compiler has your back.
 Still very verbose indeed.

 ---